 - At this time, there's no vaccine for COVID-19.
 However, if one becomes available, it will be covered by all Medicare Prescription Drug Plans (Part D).

 Aetna: Aetna will cover the cost of physician-ordered testing for patients who meet CDC guidelines, which can be done in any approved laboratory location.
 Aetna will waive the member costs associated with diagnostic testing at any authorized location for all commercial, Medicare and Medicaid lines of business.
-For more information, visit Aetna's coronavirus resources at https://www.aetna.com/health-care-professionals/provider-education-manuals/covid-faq.html
+For more information, visit Aetna's coronavirus resources.

 Yes, the Department of Health and Human Services won’t be taking action against any health issuer that amends their catastrophic plans to provide pre-deductible coverage for services related to the diagnosis and treatment of COVID-19.

 Yes, uninsured patients will be covered for COVID-19 diagnosis and treatment related costs through funding from the Family First Coronavirus Response Act.
-Secretary of Health and Human Services, Alex Azar, stated on Friday 4/3/20 that providers will be reimbursed at Medicare rates but no outstanding balances can be billed to those uninsured patients.
+Learn more about the HRSA COVID-19 Uninsured Program.

 Reimbursement Details and Claim Requirements